This article was updated on October 13th, 2023

 Food allergies, mange, and other disorders can all lead to skin irritation that may result in hyperpigmentation and black spots or black patches on a dog’s skin.
 As hyperpigmentation results from chronic irritation, these spots will lie flat as part of the skin and will not have a mass-like appearance.

-Black spots on a dog’s belly can be perfectly normal.
+“Black spots on a dog’s belly can be perfectly normal.
 Some dogs are born with dark spots on the skin as a normal part of their skin coloring.
-Others tend to develop dark spots on their bellies as they age.
-The pictures below show two examples of normal black spots or normal dark areas on a dog’s belly:
+Others tend to develop dark spots on their bellies as they age.”

-However, there is a possibility that the spots are a sign of an underlying condition such as skin infection, allergies, endocrine disease, or even cancer, so newly noticed spots should always be brought to the attention of the dog’s veterinarian.
+However, there is a possibility that black spots on a dog’s belly are a sign of an underlying condition such as skin infection, allergies, endocrine disease, or even cancer, so newly noticed spots should always be brought to the attention of the dog’s veterinarian.

-Learn more about Melanomas on Dogs.
+Learn more about Melanomas or Black Lumps on Dogs.

 Any changes in your dog’s skin should be brought to the attention of your dog’s veterinarian immediately.
 In many cases, prompt treatment of the underlying cause will cure both the cause and resolve the hyperpigmentation.